sofiadparamo/notion-discord-rich-presence/README.md

 - You should run this script everytime Notion starts.
 - This script is only compatible with Windows.

+## Running the script
+- Download and unzip the code.
+- Double click the `run.bat` file.

 ## Running manually
 - Clone this repository.
 - Run `npm install` to install all the dependencies.